busterbenson/book-of-loops/hexagrams/hexagram 011101.md

 trigrams: Fire in the lake.

-summary: Water extinguishes fire, and fire dries up water.
+interpretation: Water extinguishes fire, and fire dries up water.
 The image of metamorphosis.
 Each changes the other.
 Mutually incompatible forces are in dialogue.

 advice: A big error might have been made, but forgiveness is fully extended after the fact when it turns out to have been a necessary mistake.
 It's time to grow.